sliu107/tp/docs/UserGuide.md

 - `SUMMARY`: can be in a natural language format
 - `DETAIL`: can be in a natural language format

 There can be 0 or multiple `DETAIL` added for a Person Flashcard.
+To stop entering details, just enter an empty line by hitting `RETURN`.

 Example of usage: